Battle of Grandson: Battle

 After taking Grandson, Charles set up his camp north of the town and protected it by establishing two garrisons nearby.
-The first occupied Vaumarcus Castle, blocking the main axis leading to Neuchâtel, while the second entrenched itself further north.
-Given the opposition of the other Swiss cantons to the Bernese operations of 1475 in Vaud, the Confederate reinforcements arrived too late to retake Grandson.
+The first occupied Vaumarcus Castle and blocked the main axis leading to Neuchâtel, and the second entrenched itself further north.
+The opposition of the other Swiss cantons to the Bernese operations of 1475 in Vaud made the Confederate reinforcements arrive too late to retake Grandson.
 The Swiss had no news of the fate of the Grandson garrison and assembled their forces in the hope of lifting the siege.
 Their army, consisting of 18,000 troops from the eight cantons and numerous allies, established itself at Bevaix on 1 March and attacked Vaumarcus Castle.
-With about 20,000 men, Charles began to establish himself near the town of Concise on 2 March, in an unfavorable position.
+With about 20,000 men, Charles began to establish himself near the town of Concise on 2 March in an unfavourable position.

-Advancing on two routes, the Swiss had halted near the forest and awaited their main army to arrive when they encountered Charles' forces near Concise.
+Advancing on two routes, the Swiss had halted near the forest and awaited their main army to arrive when they encountered Charles's forces near Concise.
 In the ensuing skirmish, the Burgundian cavalry was unable to hold the enemy vanguard, and Charles ordered his troops to pull back to a more favorable ground.
-During this delicate maneuver, the bulk of the Swiss army arrived, and the Burgundian army, already pulling back, soon became confused when the second, and larger, body of Swiss troops appeared.
+During the delicate maneuver, the bulk of the Swiss army arrived, and the Burgundian army, already pulling back, soon became confused when the second and larger body of Swiss troops appeared.
 The speed of the Swiss advance did not give the Burgundians time to make much use of their artillery.
 The withdrawal soon turned into a rout when the Burgundian troops panicked and fled.
-For a time, Charles rode among them shouting orders, but once started the rout was unstoppable, and Charles was forced to flee as well.
+For a time, Charles rode among them shouting orders, but once started, the rout was unstoppable, and he was forced to flee as well.

-Few casualties were suffered on either side: the Swiss did not have the cavalry necessary to chase the Burgundians far.
-At little cost to themselves, the Swiss had defeated one of the most feared armies in Europe, and taken an impressive amount of treasure.
-Charles had the habit of travelling to battles with an array of priceless artifacts as talismans, from carpets belonging to Alexander the Great, to the 55-carat Sancy diamond, and the Three Brothers jewel.
-All these were looted from his tent by the Confederate army, together with his silver bath and ducal seal.
+Few casualties were suffered on either side since the Swiss did not have the cavalry necessary to chase the Burgundians far.
+At little cost to themselves, the Swiss had defeated one of the most feared armies in Europe and taken an impressive amount of treasure.
+Charles had the habit of travelling to battles with an array of priceless artifacts as talismans, from carpets belonging to Alexander the Great to the 55-carat Sancy diamond and the Three Brothers jewel.
+All of them were looted from his tent by the Confederate army, together with his silver bath and ducal seal.
 The Swiss initially had little idea of the value of their loot.
-A small surviving part of this fantastic booty is on display in various Swiss museums today, while a few remaining artillery pieces can be seen in the museum of La Neuveville, near Neuchâtel, Switzerland.
+A small surviving part of this fantastic booty is on display in various Swiss museums today, and a few remaining artillery pieces can be seen in the museum of La Neuveville, near Neuchâtel, Switzerland.

 Aftermath

 After the battle, the Swiss troops came upon the bodies of their countrymen still hanging from trees in Grandson.
 An eyewitness, Peterman Etterlin, described the scene:

-Charles had attempted to break the will of the Swiss by killing any of their countrymen he could apprehend.
-Instead he united them as never before.
+Charles had attempted to break the will of the Swiss by killing any of their countrymen whom he could apprehend.
+Instead, he united them as never before.
 When the Burgundians met the Swiss at the Battle of Morat (Murten in German) in June 1476, the Swiss annihilated his army.